dotnet/runtime/docs/coding-guidelines/vectorization-guidelines.md

 ### Vectorized remainder handling

-Now imagine that we need to check whether the given buffer contains specific number.
+Now imagine that we need to check whether the given buffer contains a specific number.
 In this case, processing some values more than once is acceptable, we don't need to handle the remainder in a non-vectorized fashion.

 Example: a buffer contains six 32-bit integers, `Vector128` is accelerated, and it can work with four integers at a time.
 In the first loop iteration, we handle the first four elements.
 In the second (and last) iteration, we need to handle the remaining two, but it's less than `Vector128` size, so we handle last four elements.
 Which means that two values in the middle get checked twice.